shamalip/Search-Engine-Project/README.md

 Dependencies -
 1. pyMongo,
 2. nltk for tokenization,
-3. BeatifulSoup for parsing html.
+3. BeautifulSoup for parsing html.

 bookkeeping.py - reads the json that holds document to url mapping of crawled data.
 It stores the json as dictionary and also makes the inverse mapping available for use.